austindavidbrown/l-net/README.md

 References
 ---------
-- This is for a project in STAT8053 at the University of Minnesota.
+- This project began as a STAT8053 at the University of Minnesota.